Rick James: Early career

-In 1964, Rick James fled to Toronto.
+In 1964, Rick James dodged the US Military draft by fleeing to Toronto.
 Soon after his arrival three drunk men tried to attack him outside a club; a trio of other men came to his aid.
 One of them, Levon Helm, was at the time a member of Ronnie Hawkins' backing band.
 Helm invited Rick James to their show later that night and he ended up performing onstage with the band.
 To evade US military authorities, Rick James went under the assumed name "Ricky James Matthews".
 That same year, Rick James formed The Mynah Birds, a band that produced a fusion of soul, folk, and rock music.
 In 1965, the band briefly recorded for the Canadian division of Columbia Records, releasing a single, "Mynah Bird Hop"/"Mynah Bird Song".
-At one point, Nick St. Nicholas, later of Steppenwolf fame, was a member; by the time "Mynah Bird Hop" was recorded, bassist Bruce Palmer had replaced him.
+At one point, Nick St.Nicholas, later of Steppenwolf fame, was a member; by the time "Mynah Bird Hop" was recorded, bassist Bruce Palmer had replaced him.
 Rick James and Palmer recruited guitarists Tom Morgan and Xavier Taylor and drummer Rick Mason to form a new Mynah Birds lineup, and soon traveled to Detroit to record with Motown.
 Before the group began recording their first songs for the label, Morgan left, unhappy about the label's attitude toward the musicians.
 Neil Young eventually took Morgan's place.
 It was while in Detroit that Rick James met his musical heroes, Marvin Gaye and Stevie Wonder.
 After meeting Wonder and telling him his name, Wonder felt the name "Ricky James Matthews" was "too long" and told Rick James to shorten it to "Ricky James".

 In 1966, a financial dispute in Toronto between Rick James and the Mynah Birds' handler, Morley Shelman led to Motown's learning of Rick James's fugitive status with the Navy.
 Hoping to prevent any scrutiny, Motown execs told Rick they would not be releasing any more of his material and convinced him to come back and work with them after straightening out his legal issues.
 Rick James surrendered himself to the FBI, and, in May 1966, was sentenced by the Navy to five months' hard labor for unauthorized absence.
 He was not yet 19 years old.
 Rick James escaped from the Brooklyn Naval Brig after only six weeks' confinement, but following another six months as a fugitive, surrendered himself a second time.
 With help from his mother, Rick James found legal assistance from his cousin, future Congressman Louis Stokes, and another attorney, former Marine Captain John Bracken, who pled Rick James's second court-martial down from a potential five years' hard labor to five months.
 After his release from Portsmouth Naval Prison in August 1967, Rick James returned to Toronto and endured another detention, initially derailing resumption of his career with Mynah Bird bandmate Neil Merryweather, with whom he would later collaborate, first at Motown and then in Los Angeles.